lusianneDjepang/fake-backend-ci/README.md

 [![Build Status](http://ec2-34-226-201-74.compute-1.amazonaws.com/buildStatus/icon?job=Sona-facke-back-end-complette)](http://ec2-34-226-201-74.compute-1.amazonaws.com/job/Sona-facke-back-end-complette/)

-Test//kmjjvhhvhvhvv/////This repos is a simple application front-end (battleboat) with is backend (fake-backend) whose is a MySQL Database.jjjjjkfhcuhcvhvkvjkjvjv.
+## Description

+* This is a pipeline CI with a GitLab instance to ensure the synatxe is OK
+* It's verified by differents linter (GO, Dockerfile)

+by Lusianne DJEPANG (lusiannedjepang@gmail.com)